stride3d/stride-docs/en/manual/scenes/prefabs/use-prefabs.md

 TODO: IMAGE

+> [!TIP]
-If you don't want to create a parent entity with the prefab, hold **Alt** when you drop the prefab into the scene.
+> If you don't want to create a parent entity for the prefab, hold **Alt** when dropping it into the scene.

-## Break link to prefab in Game Studio
+## Break link to prefab

-After you add a prefab instance, you can break the link between the prefab and any of its child entities.
-This means the child entity is no longer affected by changes you make to the prefab.
+After adding a prefab instance to a scene, you can break the link between the prefab and any of its child entities.
+This means the child entity will no longer be affected by changes you make to the prefab.

 To do this, in the **scene editor**, right-click a child entity or entities and select **Break link to prefab**.